suomesta/swift_Pystr/README.md

 # Pystr

-Pystr is an extention library of Swift to be available functions of Python str.
+Pystr is an extension library of Swift to be available functions of Python str.

 ## Basic information